adamsilver/fdpb/03-book-a-flight.md

 };
 ```

-The `getOptions` method takes the text box value which is used to filter matching options.
-The `buildOptions` method is responsible for creating the HTML that is then injected into the menu.
+This function is quite similar to the one just described.
+The difference is that, the first option is retrieved before highlighting it.
 The `highlightOption` (shown below) takes an option to highlight.

 ```JS
 Autocomplete.prototype.highlightOption = function(option) {